StavWasPlayZ/Even-More-Instruments/README.md

 Even More Instruments is an extension mod to the [Genshin Instruments](https://www.curseforge.com/minecraft/mc-mods/genshin-instruments) mod that brings in... more instruments.
 And a looper.

-Check out the Forge port [here](https://github.com/StavWasPlayZ/Even-More-Instruments-Fabric/)!
+Check out the Fabric port [here](https://github.com/StavWasPlayZ/Even-More-Instruments-Fabric/)!

 ## I have an idea for a new instrument!